-Figure 156 Maintenance > Remote Management > MGMT Services Remote Management MGMT Services Trust Domain MGMT Services for IP Passthrough Trust Domain for IP Passthrough Configure which interface(s) you can use to access the Zyxel Device for a given service.
+Figure 159 Maintenance > Remote Management > MGMT Services Remote Management MGMT Services Trust Domain MGMT Services for IP Passthrough Trust Domain for IP Passthrough Configure which interface(s) you can use to access the Zyxel Device for a given service.
 You can also specify the service port numbers computers must use to connect to the Zyxel Device.
-Service Control WAN Interface used for services Cellular WAN 1 Cellular WAN 3 Cellular WAN 4 Cellular WAN 2 LAN/WLAN Port Service WAN Trust Domain HTTP Enable Enable 80 Enable HTTPS Enable Enable 443 Enable FTP Enable Enable 21 Enable TELNET Enable Enable Enable 23 SSH 22 Enable Enable Enable PING Enable Enable Enable Cancel Apply
+Service Control WAN Interface used for services Cellular WAN 1 Cellular WAN 3 Cellular WAN 4 Cellular WAN 2 LAN/WLAN Trust Domain Port Service WAN HTTP Enable Enable 80 Enable HTTPS Enable Enable Enable 443 FTP Enable Enable 21 Enable 23 TELNET Enable Enable Enable SSH 22 Enable Enable Enable PING Enable Enable Enable

-Table 96 Maintenance > Remote Management > MGMT Services
+Table 99 Maintenance > Remote Management > MGMT Services

-LABEL DESCRIPTION Service Control WAN Interface used for services Select Any_WAN to have the Zyxel Device automatically activate the remote management service when any WAN connection is up.
+LABEL DESCRIPTION Service Control Service Control WAN Interface used for services Select Any_WAN to have the Zyxel Device automatically activate the remote management service when any WAN connection is up.
 Select Multi_WAN and then select one or more WAN connections to have the Zyxel Device activate the remote management service when the selected WAN connections are up.
 Cellular WAN Enable the cellular WAN connection configured in Network Setting > Broadband > Cellular WAN to access the service on the Zyxel Device.
 If there are multiple cellular WANs configured on the Zyxel Device, you can select which to use for the Zyxel Device management.
+GPON Enable the Gigabit Ethernet Passive Optical Network WAN connection configured in Network Setting > Broadband > Add New WAN Interface or Modify to access the service on the Zyxel Device.
 Service This is the service you may use to access the Zyxel Device.
-WAN Select the Enable check box for the corresponding services that you want to allow access to the Zyxel Device from all WAN connections.
-Trust Domain Select the Enable check box for the corresponding services that you want to allow access to the Zyxel Device from the trusted host IP address.
-Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.
+WAN Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from all WAN connections.
+Trust Domain Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from the trusted host IP address.